 Here we are, a week later and now following up on to the second installment of our recommended Top Ten Security Best Practices for AWS.
-In last week’s Account API Access Key blog post, we recommend that you make at least two, no more than three, IAM users to replace the root AWS user.
+In last week’s Account API Access Key blog post, we recommend that you make at least two, but no more than three, IAM users to replace the use of the root AWS user.

-Two helping prevent you from a Single Point of Failure (SPOF) and limiting it to three keeps it from getting out of control, but that will be covered in more depth next week.
+A minimum of two administrative users help prevent a Single Point of Failure (SPOF) and limiting it to three keeps it from getting out of control, but that will be covered in more depth next week.
 This week we are going to talk about Multi-Factor Authentication (MFA) what it is, why you want it, where you need it, and why your business is at increased risk without it.

 Keep in mind that AWS Identity and Access Controls may provide access to not just the infrastructure, but the applications installed and the data being used.

 There is also a nearly combative challenge between some more traditional security practices where the powers that be keep increasing the minimum password length, complexity requirements, shortening the time between password changes, or some combination.
 While these practices look good on paper, and may get you a compliance check box filled, in reality, they may drive actual users to the opposite behaviors.
 Some popular examples are storing passwords in an email or text message (today’s version of writing it on the keyboard or monitor,) using a rotation pattern with a series of similar passwords, incrementing a password by just adding a number, or bracketing an easily remembered word with special characters.